Legal Services for Victims with Disabilities Project

 Victims with Disabilities

 All victims of crime face barriers accessing and understanding the criminal justice system.
 These challenges are often magnified for victims with disabilities, a population victimized at alarmingly high rates.
 A key piece of dismantling these barriers is a concerted effort to achieve equitable access to justice for persons with disabilities who are victimized by crime.
-This is the call to action which brought together NCVLI, its programmatic partner Disability Rights Oregon (DRO), and its evaluation partner RTI International (RTI) to launch the Legal Services for Victims with Disabilities Project with funding from the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
+This is the call to action to which NCVLI responded when it launched the Legal Services for Victims with Disabilities Project in 2023.
+This Project, which originally included Disability Rights Oregon (DRO) and RTI International (RTI), was funded by the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
+Unfortunately, in Spring 2025, without any notice, the funding was abruptly terminated.
+This termination is not deterring NCVLI!
+We are moving forward with efforts alongside our partner DRO and will enlist RTI as funds allow!

 Legal Advice for Victims Project Overview